1ukah/steam-groups-fuzzer/README.md

 # steam-groups-fuzzer
- Fuzzer script to get steam groups index
+Getting steam groups index using fuzzing.

+# Credits
+All the credits goes to: [@b1scoito](https://github.com/b1scoito/)